The Manual Compliance Approach: What It Actually Involves

 Cost: $15,000-$30,000+ per audit (auditor fees)

-Risk: Missing annual deadline; inadequate data quality; publishing results incorrectly
+Risk: Missing annual deadline; inadequate data quality; publishing results incorrectly, exposing you to penalties up to $1,500 per violation per day in NYC.

-EmployArmor: Auditor matching, automated data extraction, audit management dashboard, one-click results publication
+EmployArmor: Auditor matching from vetted providers, automated data extraction from major ATS platforms, audit management dashboard, one-click results publication to your site.

 Task 4: Multi-Jurisdiction Compliance